greatsql-sigs/greatsql-operator/README.md

 ## Project Description
 GreatSQL Operator is a tool for deploying and managing GreatSQL database clusters on Kubernetes.
 It provides the following core features:

-- Automated deployment and management of GreatSQL single instances and clusters (MGR)
+- Automated deployment and management of GreatSQL Standalone instances and clusters (MGR)
 - Automatic failover and self-healing capabilities
 - Backup and recovery management
 - Monitoring integration